 We ask that you arrive a few minutes early for your appointment.
 This allows you time to find a park and check in at the front desk.

-A non-attendance fee will apply if you do not provide at least four hours’ notice of your cancellation, and this fee will need to be paid prior to next seeing a Doctor.
+A non-attendance fee will apply if you do not provide at least two hours’ notice of your cancellation, and this fee will need to be paid prior to next seeing a Doctor.

 Additional appointments for the day become available each morning.
 Phone lines open from 7:45am weekdays and 8:30am Saturdays.

 You can get health advice 24 hours a day via Health Direct, a Government-funded resource.
 You can call and speak to a Registered Nurse on 1800 022 222, or visit their website for a symptom checker and other resources. https://www.healthdirect.gov.au/

 When the Practice is closed, our phone number diverts to an after hours locum service.

 Home visits during the day are only provided after prior discussion with your GP.

 The Women’s and Children’s Hospital provides this service 7 days a week from 9am to 9pm.
 This service is staffed by highly skilled paediatric emergency Nurses and Doctors who will assess your child and provide advice or referral to an appropriate service for ongoing care.
 For more information: https://www.wch.sa.gov.au/emergencies/virtual-urgent-care

 Doctors at this Practice do not use email for communication with patients.
 Doctors do communicate with other Specialists using an encrypted communication system, which ensures confidentiality of your information.